kollisaivenu/GraphCut/README.md

 # GraphCut Graph Partitioner

- GraphCut is a multilevel-multithreaded 2-way graph partitioner built in Rust.
+ GraphCut is a multilevel k-way graph partitioner built in Rust.
 It takes in as input a graph (denoted by a sparse matrix) in matrix market format and partitions it into 2 partitions with the goal of minimizing edge cut is and balancing the weights of the vertices across the two partitions.
  It uses the following 3 algorithms for generating the partitions.

 - **Heavy Edge Matching** algorithm for graph coarsening.